Use Logstash for data streaming

 ) partitioned by (pt string);

-In the Logstash root directory (%logstash%), create a file named pipeline.conf with the following content:
+In the %logstash% root directory of Logstash, create a configuration file named pipeline.conf and add the following content:

 input { stdin {} }